-All Leaf users must be granted administrative access.
-Attempts to sign in without having administrative permission will be blocked from entry (see Figure 1).
+All Leaf users must register for user accounts.
+Attempts to sign in without enabled accounts will be blocked from entry (see Figure 1).

 Access Leaf through the Mount Sinai network.
 Access from campus directly or through a VPN tunnel using valid Mount Sinai credentials.

 Note: if you have not used Leaf previously or your Mount Sinai login session to Leaf has timed out, you will be prompted to log in through a Microsoft service that Mount Sinai uses to manage user credentials (see Figure 2).

 Leaf’s landing page asks for preliminary information:

-- Indicate your query intent by selecting Quality Improvement or Research
+- Indicate your reason for using Leaf by selecting Quality Improvement or Research

-- If you have an Approved QI Documentation or an Approved IRB, consider utilizing Atlas to access PHI.
-There is currently only de-identified data available through Leaf.
+- If you have an Approved QI Documentation or an Approved IRB, consider utilizing ATLAS to access PHI.
+Leaf currently provides only de-identified data.

-- Query Boxes: Drag and drop concepts into query boxes, which enables you to graphically combine the sets of patients obtained by concepts into a Boolean logic query
+- Query Boxes: Drag and drop concepts into query boxes, which enables you to graphically combine the sets of patients obtained by concepts into a Boolean logic query.

-- Initiate/Run Query: After selecting search parameters, this initiates the query.
-After running a query, this green button becomes “Save Query” to save your query.
+- Start/Run Search: After selecting search parameters, this initiates the query.
+After running a query, this green button becomes “Save Query,” which you can use to save your query.
 The patients in the query can be reused from under the My Saved Cohorts concept (see “Concepts”).

-- Query Status: See the status of your query in real time; the number of patients in the search displays here once the query is complete
+- Query Status: See the status of your query while it runs; the number of patients selected by the query is displayed here after it completes.

-- User Menu: This drop-down menu displays your role, help you log out, or review saved searches in Leaf
+- User Menu: This drop-down menu displays your role or lets you review your saved queries.

 - Leaf Functions: “Find Patients” returns to the landing page to run new queries.
-After a query selects some patients, “Visualize” displays quick-reference demographic graphs, and “Patient List” displays a table of the patients with selected columns of patient properties.
+After a query selects some patients, “Visualize” displays quick-reference demographic graphs about them, and “Patient List” displays a table of the patients with selected columns of patient properties.
 The table can be exported into a file that can be imported into a spreadsheet.
-Review the details of the data in the Patient List tab within the left-hand navigation
+Review the details of the data in the Patient List tab within the left-hand navigation.

 Need Help?
 In the left-hand navigation column (#6 in the landing page), scroll to the bottom of the page and select the “Need Help” button to review assistance options, including directions to submit a ticket.